Rational lines on smooth cubic surfaces: Introduction

-We add to this list by classifying all possible line counts for smooth cubic surfaces over finitely generated fields of characteristic 0 and transcendental extensions of characteristic 0 fields in Section~\ref{sec:other fields}.
-We also give an alternate proof of Loughran and Trepalin's classification of line counts over $\mb{F}_{2^d}$.
+As an application of Theorem~\ref{thm:main}, we classify all possible line counts for smooth cubic surfaces over finitely generated fields and finite transcendental extensions of arbitrary fields.

-\begin{thm} Let $k$ be a finitely generated field of characteristic 0 or a finite transcendental extension of a field of characteristic 0.
-There is a smooth cubic surface over $k$ containing $n$ lines defined over $k$ for each $n\in\{0, 1, 2, 3, 5, 7, 9, 15, 27\}$. \end{thm}
+\begin{cor} Let $k$ be a finitely generated field (with $|k|\geq 23$) or a finite transcendental extension of an arbitrary field.
+There is a smooth cubic surface over $k$ containing $n$ lines defined over $k$ for each $n\in\{0, 1, 2, 3, 5, 7, 9, 15, 27\}$. \end{cor}

-As far as we are aware, Theorem~\ref{thm:fin-gen} in this generality is new to the literature.